-A few weeks following Beth's death, we decided to start a campaign called #BuckleUpForBeth to raise seatbelt safety awareness.
+A few weeks following Beth's death, the chapter decided to start a campaign called #BuckleUpForBeth to raise seatbelt safety awareness.
 We sell bracelets for UWA students and other friends and family of Bethany to wear to remind themselves and others to always buckle up.
 We also host an event where students can pledge to "Buckle Up for Beth" by signing their name.

 Our sister and Miss UWA 2016, Sarah Neill, used #BuckleUpForBeth as her platform in both the Miss UWA, Miss Walker County, and Miss Alabama pageants.
 With her efforts, she was able to raise hundreds of dollars that was donated to Bethany's parents and help start a #BuckleUpForBeth scholarship at Bethany's alma mater, Dora High School.
 She also visited high schools and hosted events to help raise awareness about her platform.

-Kappa Xi Bethany Harris Memorial Scholarship
+Kappa Xi Bethany Harris

-We also created a scholarship in Bethany's name that new members of our chapter can apply for by writing an essay.
+To keep her memory alive, Kappa Xi created a scholarship in Bethany's name that new members of our chapter can apply for by writing an essay.
 The $750 scholarship is awarded annually.
 Funds for this scholarship are raised by selling the bracelets and each sister also donates $20 each year.